Binaca (breath spray): History

-Binaca was acquired by Dr Fresh LLC, an oral care products company based in Beuna Park CA in 2009.
+Binaca was acquired by Dr Fresh LLC, an oral care products company based in Buena Park, CA in 2009.

 Dr Fresh LLC was acquired by Perrigo in 2020.

 Safety

-Alcohol misuse

 In October 1993, articles in The Boston Globe and The Tribune reported that children and teenagers were supposedly inhaling Binaca in order to induce intoxication.
 The administration of Los Osos Middle School in Los Osos, California, prohibited students from possessing Binaca, citing safety concerns.
 Then-principal Greg Pruitt stated, "The kids were misusing it, spraying other kids and just horsing around. [...]
 Some years it's frogs and butterflies.
 One year it was Silly String.
 This year it was Binaca."
 Some stores and pharmacies in the Los Osos and Boston areas began storing Binaca products behind the counter and refusing to sell them to minors.

-In the episode ‘The Opera’ (Season 4, Episode 9) of television sitcom Seinfeld, Elaine sprays "Crazy" Joe Davola's face with Binaca.